shivaahir158/my_web_app/README.md

-My Web App
-Overview
+**Overview**

-This is a simple web application built using Python.
-It includes a basic setup with a Dockerfile for containerization and a requirements.txt for dependency management.
+This is a simple Python-based web application that includes a Dockerfile for containerization and a requirements.txt for dependency management.
+The project is designed to be easily deployable and scalable, making it a great starting point for web development with Python.

-Features
-Python-based web application
-Containerized using Docker
-Easy dependency management with requirements.txt